PrestaShop/docs/development/orders-lifecycle/_index.md

     * ps_wirepayment - allows wire payments (bank transfers).

    {{% notice note %}}
-   Payment restrictions for currency, country, group and carrier can be configured in BO `Improve -> Payment -> Preferences`.
+      You can restrict the availability of the payment methods in FO by currencies, countries, and groups and map them to carriers (ship2pay).
+You can do that in BO `Improve -> Payment -> Preferences`.
    {{% /notice %}}
-4. **Submit Order**: Once the order is submitted, a unique order reference is generated and certain records from a cart and related entities are added into following database tables:
+4. **Submit Order**: Once the order is submitted, a unique order reference is generated, and certain records from a cart and related entities are added into following database tables:
     * `orders`
     * `order_history`